nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 At the same time, `summariseFaculty` will stored the highest number of covid cases amongst the faculties in `highestPositiveByFaculty`.

 Finally, it returns a new `CommandResult` object containing a string that indicates either failure or success of Summarise Command.
-A pop up window with the pie charts aligned to the message response will be generated to aid in the visualisation of data.
+A pop-up window with the pie charts aligned to the message response will be generated to aid in the visualisation of data.

 ### Pie Chart Window feature